alicesmail12/SnakeMake-Practice/README.md

 # Snakemake
 Snakemake is a management system that helps develop reproducible workflows.
 Input files may be run through bash commands, Python code or external Python/R scripts - Snakemake helps bring all of this together in a single file that schedules each step of the workflow; as well as improving workflow management, this also aids parallelisation.

-Reference: f1000research.com/articles/10-33/v2
+[Refernce](https://f1000research.com/articles/10-33/v2)

 # Using Wildcards in R via Snakemake